shivase/obsidian-textlint/docs/README_EN.md

 - Folder to ignore
   You can set exclude folders
 - Override textlintrc
   If you want to override the textlint settings, please describe in **textlintrc.json** format.
-The default values are merged with the default settings.
+The values are merged with the default settings.
-  The default values are here -> [textlintrc.json](https://github.com/shivase/obsidian-textlint/blob/master/scripts/textlintrc.json)
+  The default are here -> [textlintrc.json](https://github.com/shivase/obsidian-textlint/blob/master/scripts/textlintrc.json)

 ## Requests and bug reports